 Being an in-home caregiver for a loved one who is aging or has Alzheimer’s or dementia, is not a role that comes easily to most people.
 But it is a reality that many people will face in their life.
 When the responsibility becomes overwhelming, it’s vital to ask for help.

-The Alzheimer’s & Dementia Alliance of Wisconsin and Age at Home by Agrace are two places caregivers can get support.
+The Alzheimer’s & Dementia Alliance of Wisconsin and Age at Home are two places caregivers can get support.
 One incredible resource provided by the Alzheimer’s & Dementia Alliance is the Pat Wilson Caregiver Respite Grant—a program designed to employer and support home caregivers and give them a much-deserved break.

 We sat down with Paula Darrow, Age at Home senior homecare consultant to talk about the Pat Wilson Caregiver Respite Grant and its importance to the communities we serve.

 Can you explain what the Pat Wilson Caregiver Respite Grant is and who it helps?

 Caregiving can be a very stressful job.
 It impacts the mental and physical health of not only the caregiver, but the loved one as well.
 This grant allows caregivers to take small breaks, focus on their own self-care, and rest easy knowing their loved one is being taken care of by Age at Home.

 At Age at Home, our caregivers meet families who are working tirelessly to provide the best care for their loved one.
 When does Age at Home connect families with the resources available through the Pat Wilson Caregiver Respite Grant?

 During our initial meeting with families, we are often able to recognize the need for further assistance within a home.
 When we meet families that could benefit tremendously from these services, we put them in touch with the Alliance directly.